ucsb-cs32/s21/_lab/lab06_part2.md

     ...

 ```
+Once again, you are given two very skeleton class files to fill in.
+You will need to decide about data you might need and fill in the main visit methods that will aggregate the data based on the key values.

-These can then be used in sequence:
+Once these are in place, they can then be used in sequence:

 ```
 \\for example: